aa18514/machine_learning/netflix_regression/readme.md

 ```

 The following graph shows the lambda values for all 671 users:
 <p align="center">
     <img src="https://github.com/aa18514/machine_learning/blob/master/netflix_regression/images/lambda_values.png">
 </p>
 The loss function in this case is taken to be the [L2 norm](http://mathworld.wolfram.com/L2-Norm.html) <br>
 Added support for the multiprocessing module to parallelize against different values of K respectively <br>

+### Accelerating Compute

+The joblib library was used to distribute work amongst multiple cores - in this case the process of finding an optimal weight vector for every user and getting the train and test bias and train and test variance for each user.
+This has been supported on 7 cores, but in the future the plan is to move the compute to **Amazon AWS** which can support upto 32 cores (in which case simply distributing work amongst multiple cores won't work and there needs to be some sort of agglomeration of events.
+I am also tempted to do the following:

+* move away from [NumPy] to [Tensorflow]
+* identify potential hotspots and move them to Amazon GPU/FPGA instances.
+* play around with different data types and investigate their affect on train and test accuracy.